 Thankfully, quite a few providers offer one month, rolling broadband contracts now.
 But, you should note that it is more risky on the part of the provider to get you set up and equipped, since you may leave after 30 days.
 That's why broadband without a contract will cost you significantly more in most cases.

-What's the best home broadband for older people?
+Best home broadband for older people

 It's hard to talk about broadband for older people without descending into the condescending.
 However, there is a provider that stands out from the others in this regard: Post Office Broadband.
 It's not so much that Post Office Broadband does much different.
 No. Instead it relies on brand recognition to draw in an older audience, and from there has steadily adapted to cater better to the needs of our seniors.